Protesters demand Iran's leaders quit after military admits it hit plane

 The commander’s funeral had prompted huge public gatherings, which the authorities described as a show of national unity.
 But the displays of emotion have been swiftly overshadowed and protesters on Saturday tore up pictures of the slain general.

-Reporting by Parisa Hafezi in Dubai; Writing by Edmund Blair; Editing by Elaine Hardcastle and Philippa Fletcher
+Reporting by Parisa Hafezi in Dubai; Writing by Edmund Blair; Editing by Philippa Fletcher and Pravin Char